environmental-bioinformatics-master/popgen_HW6_2023/README.md

 In the `*log.txt` file, look for the row starting with `## Tracy-Widom statistics`.
 This gives the eigenvalue (percentage of variance explained) and significance for each numbered principal components axis.

-How many principal components axes are significant?
+How many principal components axes are significant at p < 0.05?
 >Answer:

 For each significant principal components axis, give the following: